This is the cookie notice for www.beatricewind.com.

 It applies to information collected and used by Beatrice Offshore Windfarm Ltd. This information is collected through instruments known as cookies and various other technologies, collectively referred to in this Cookie Notice as 'cookies'.

-Please review this Cookie Notice.
+Please review this Cookie Notice and our Privacy Notice.

 What are cookies?